programminghistorian/jekyll/en/editor-guidelines.md

 When the lesson materials are ready for submission, the author will contact their assigned editor, whose job will be to upload them to the [ph-submissions repository](https://github.com/programminghistorian/ph-submissions) after first checking to ensure that there are no major metadata issues.

-1. **Uploading the Lesson**: the lesson itself should be uploaded to the [lessons folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/lessons).
+1. **Uploading the Lesson**: the lesson itself should be uploaded to the appropriate subfolder (depending on whether it is an original lesson or a translation) of the [lessons folder](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/en) within the corresponding language folder in the root of the ph-submissions repository.
 If you need help, see [GitHub's instructions](https://help.github.com/articles/adding-a-file-to-a-repository/).
 2. **Uploading Images**: if the lesson includes images, make sure all of the files are named according to the naming conventions specified in the [author guidelines](/author-guidelines).
 The editor should create a folder for the images in the  [images directory](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/images).
 This folder should have the same name as the lesson filename.
 Upload the images to this folder.
 3. **Uploading Data**: if the lesson includes data files, they should be uploaded to a similarly named folder in the [assets directory](https://github.com/programminghistorian/ph-submissions/tree/gh-pages/assets).